 # Custom UI

-Custom UI is a Ubidots Widget that basically maps XML-like tags to web form elements, which the user can implement to create interactive web forms featuring text fields, drop-down menus, toggle buttons, among others.
+Custom UI is a Ubidots widget that maps XML-like tags to form elements.
+Use it to create interactive forms with text fields, dropdown menus, and toggle buttons.

-Here's a quick example displaying a simple UI created with the Custom UI widget:
+Here is a quick example of a simple UI created with the Custom UI widget:

-**The following is the XML code that maps the UI displayed above:**
+**The following XML maps to the UI shown above:**

 ```xml